wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hbase-phoenix-squirrel.md

 Before following the procedures, you must have the following:

 - An HBase cluster deployed to an Azure virtual network with a DNS virtual machine.
-For instructions, see [Provision HBase clusters on Azure Virtual Network][hdinsight-hbase-provision-vnet].
+For instructions, see [Provision HBase clusters on Azure Virtual Network][hdinsight-hbase-provision-vnet-v1].

 	>[AZURE.IMPORTANT] You must install a DNS server to the virtual network.
 For instructions, see [Configure DNS between two Azure virtual networks](/documentation/articles/hdinsight-hbase-geo-replication-configure-DNS)